Startup finances: A CEO’s Guide to Manage Expense Management

 So whether your startup is one day, one month, or one year old, it truly pays to have a plan to adjust costs and spending.
 In this article, we’ll analyze the must-dos for CEOs who want to be financially savvy.

-Knowing where to begin with expense management can be quite confusing.
+Knowing where to begin with expense financial management for startups can be quite confusing.
 For most startups, processes for managing expenses tend to evolve according to day-to-day demands and personal preferences.
 In the initial stages, you’ll mostly be thankful to keep everything on tracks – you probably won’t have much time to make sure everything’s perfect.

 You may find yourself a fair way down the line before you have the privilege of taking a good look at your expense management systems in a startup.
 Eventually, though, we’re going to take a close look at how these might be improved to best suit your startup and support your team.